mars1916b/mars1916b.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why do you want to know about me?
 ---

 My name is mΔrsb.
 I have the following qualities: